terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/SpringSecurity.txt

    * - Sr. No.
      - Description
-     - Default HTTP response header that is output.
+     - HTTP response header that is output by default.
-     - Presence or absence of attribute
+     - Attribute flag
    * - | (1)
-     - | Instructs the client not to cache data.
+     - | Instruct the client not to cache data.
      - | \ ``Cache-Control:no-cache, no-store, max-age=0, must-revalidate``\
        | \ ``Pragma: no-cache``\
        | \ ``Expires: 0``\
-     - | Not present
+     - | No
    * - | (2)
-     - | Instructs the client not to decide the processing method by disregarding the content type using just the content details.
+     - | Instruct the client not to decide the processing method automatically by ignoring the content type and using just the content details.
      - | \ ``X-Content-Type-Options:nosniff``\
-     - | Not present
+     - | No
    * - | (3)
-     - | Instructs to continue the HTTPS connection in the site accessed by HTTPS.
-(It is disregarded in case of HTTP site and is not assigned as header field.)
+     - | Instruct to continue the HTTPS connection in the site accessed with HTTPS.
+(Ignored in case of HTTP site and not assigned as header field.)
      - | \ ``Strict-Transport-Security:max-age=31536000 ; includeSubDomains``\
-     - | Present
+     - | Yes
    * - | (4)
-     - | Instructs regarding the displaying availability of contents in iframe.
+     - | Instruct whether the contents to be displayed in iframe.
      - | \ ``X-Frame-Options:DENY``\
-     - | Present
+     - | Yes
    * - | (5)
-     - | Instructs the browser implemented with a filter that can detect \ `XSS attack <https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)>`_\ , to enable XSS filter functionality.
+     - | Instruct to enable XSS filter functionality for the browser where the filter that can detect \ `XSS attack <https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)>`_\  is implemented.
      - | \ ``X-XSS-Protection:1; mode=block``\
-     - | Present
+     - | Yes

 |

 Attributes can be set when individual settings are performed.
-Some of the attributes that can be set are explained here.
+Some of the attributes that can be set are as follows:

 .. tabularcolumns:: |p{0.05\linewidth}|p{0.20\linewidth}|p{0.30\linewidth}|p{0.20\linewidth}|p{0.25\linewidth}|
 .. list-table:: Attributes that can be set